dustinknopoff/forage/content/articles/hledger.md

 ## Commodities

-Everything is commodity.
+Everything is a commodity.
 A US Dollar, British Pound, or a BTC.
 Their values is only derived based on what you define it as.

 ```dat
 P 2021/12/25 12:00:00 AAPL @ 170.00 USD